reactjs/react.dev/content/docs/higher-order-components.md

 While the convention for higher-order components is to pass through all props to the wrapped component, this does not work for refs.
 That's because `ref` is not really a prop — like `key`, it's handled specially by React.
 If you add a ref to an element whose component is the result of a HOC, the ref refers to an instance of the outermost container component, not the wrapped component.

-The solution for this problem is to use the `React.forwardRef` API (introduced with React 16.3).
+The solution to this problem is to use the `React.forwardRef` API (introduced with React 16.3).
 [Learn more about it in the forwarding refs section](/docs/forwarding-refs.html).